 COVID-19 (also called the coronavirus) and it's variants such as the Delta strain are changing the way we all do things, with social distancing and non-essential shut-downs a regular occurrence across Australia until the 90% vaccination threshold is reached.
 To help you move with the times, stay connected and keep entertained, the Digital Ready for Daily Life program has put together info, tips, tricks, hacks and how-to’s for all things digital in your daily life.

-By now you will have heard a lot about the coronavirus, or COVID-19 as it is also known, in the news or online.
-As with any global emergency, the situation is moving very fast and information is changing rapidly.
+By now you will be very familiar with coronavirus, or COVID-19 as it is also known, in the news or online.
 With so many channels to get news and opinion from - social media, the Internet, newspapers and TV, it's easy to get caught up in the uncertainty and fear and not know what and who to believe.